-David A. Rosa Chief Executive Officer and President
+Chairman of the Board, Chief Executive Officer and President

-Corporate Headquarters 12988 Valley View Road Eden Prairie, MN 55344 (952) 345-4200
+Corporate Headquarters 12988 Valley View Road Eden Prairie, Minnesota 55344 (952) 345-4200

-SUNSHINE HEART, INC. NOTICE OF 2015 ANNUAL MEETING OF STOCKHOLDERS
+SUNSHINE HEART, INC. NOTICE OF 2016 ANNUAL MEETING OF STOCKHOLDERS

-Our 2015 annual meeting of stockholders will be held on Thursday, May 21, 2015, at 3:30 p.m.
+Our 2016 annual meeting of stockholders will be held on Thursday, May 26, 2016, at 3:30 p.m.
 U.S. Central Daylight Time, at The Marquette Hotel, 710 Marquette Avenue, Minneapolis, Minnesota to conduct the following items of business:

-- · To elect two Class II directors named in the accompanying proxy statement, each to serve for a three-year term or until his successor has been duly elected and qualified. - To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2015. - · To transact any other business that may properly come before the meeting or any postponement or adjournment of the meeting.
+- To elect two Class III directors named in the accompanying proxy statement, each to serve for a three-year term or until his successor has been duly elected and qualified. - · To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2016. - To transact any other business that may properly come before the meeting or any postponement or adjournment of the meeting.

-Only holders of our common stock at the close of business on March 27, 2015, the record date, are entitled to receive this notice and to attend and vote at the annual meeting.
-For ten days prior to the meeting, a complete list of stockholders will be available during regular business hours at our principal executive office, 12988 Valley View Road, Eden Prairie, MN 55344.
+Only holders of our common stock at the close of business on March 30, 2016, the record date, are entitled to receive this notice and to attend and vote at the annual meeting.
+For ten days prior to the meeting, a complete list of stockholders will be available during regular business hours at our principal executive office, 12988 Valley View Road, Eden Prairie, Minnesota 55344.
 A stockholder may examine the list for any legally valid purpose related to the meeting.